elmeadows39-sys/security-labs/docs/wireguard-setup.md

 3. Click **+ New Client** and give it a name
 4. Scan the QR code with the WireGuard app on your device
 5. Enable the tunnel and test

 ---

+## Split Tunnel Configuration (Recommended for Laptop)
+By default, wg-easy assigns Allowed IPs: 0.0.0.0/0 to new clients, which routes all traffic through the tunnel.
+This will kill internet access if you're already on the home LAN.

+For the laptop peer, open the WireGuard app on Windows, click Edit on the tunnel, and change Allowed IPs to:

+10.8.0.0/24, 192.168.1.0/24

+This routes only homelab traffic through the tunnel and lets normal internet go out directly.
+Use this when connected at home.
+When away (e.g. at school on a different network), the default 0.0.0.0/0 is fine if you want Pi-hole DNS coverage on all traffic.

+To disconnect when not needed: leave the peer enabled in the wg-easy UI but simply deactivate the tunnel in the WireGuard Windows app.
+It will be ready to reconnect with one click.

+---